LOUISVILLE, Ky. (WDRB) -- A 40-year-old Louisville missing persons case was solved after a girl missing since she was 3 was found alive.

 The case dates back to April 1983.
 Michelle, a 3-year-old at the time, disappeared with Debra Newton — who said she was relocating to Georgia "to begin a new job and prepare a new home for the family."

-The sheriff's office said the two vanished between 1984 and 1985 after a "final phone call" with Joseph Newton, Michelle's father.
+The sheriff's office said the two vanished between 1984 and 1985 after a "final phone call" with Joseph Newton.
 Debra Newton was once among the FBI's top eight Most Wanted parental-kidnapping fugitives and was at the center of a custodial-interference indictment and an FBI Unlawful Flight to Avoid Prosecution warrant, according to a news release.

-In 2000, the case was dismissed when the state couldn't reach Joseph Newton, the sheriff's office said, and in 2005 Michelle was taken off the national missing child databases.
+In 2000, the case was dismissed when the state couldn't reach Joseph Newton, the sheriff's office said, and, in 2005, Michelle Newton was taken off the national missing child databases.

 The case was reexamined in 2015 when a family member asked for help from the sheriff's office, which worked with former Commonwealth's Attorney Tom Wine to reindict the case in 2016.

-About ten years later, a Crime Stoppers tip from Marion County, Florida, "identified a possible match for a 66-year-old woman using a different name."
+About 10 years later, a Crime Stoppers tip from Marion County, Florida, "identified a possible match for a 66-year-old woman using a different name."

 The sheriff's office said a U.S. Marshals Task Force detective compared a recent photo with a 1983 photo of Debra Newton and "confirmed their resemblance."
 Investigators tested DNA from Debra Newton's sister in Louisville, which came back with a 99.99% match to the suspect in Florida, according to a news release.